 As a vocalist of jazz, classical, and popular music, Missy has extensive experience in both choral and solo performance.
 She has been involved in various choirs throughout her school career, including holding a year-long position as the alto section leader for a community college choir.
 She has performed as a soloist at numerous choral concerts and student showcases, as well as for elderly residents at senior homes.

 Her blog, The Melodic Word, is home to critical listening and to thoughts and observations about all aspects of music and music history, and includes music reviews, analyses, essays, playlists, and the like.

-Also check out Missy’s specialized Tumblr blogs:
+Also check out Missy’s specialized Tumblr-hosted web sites: